dsoto/WP19/outline.md

 - diesel cost and carbon intensity can match or greatly exceed coal and NG averages
 - while PV costs rise on a capital basis, diesel costs rise on a marginal basis
 - marginal costs are often more difficult because operation and maintenance isn't well handled

+- We report two electricity consumption averages.
+    - We report an average for energy delivered on days or nights with full access.
+    - We report another average for actual energy delivered each day.
+    - The first average gives the potential energy consumption for the system when it is fully operational without technical or operational constraints.
+    - The second average is the actual electricity delivered.
+    - The difference between these two provides a measure of latent demand.

 # Conclusion